 Now you think, “How do I get one?
 And how much will a distributor pay me?”
 Those are both great questions.
 To start with the bad news, MGs used to be a lot higher.
-Back in the Blockbuster Video (DVD) days, minimum guarantees could be several million dollars for even mediocre horror films with C list cast.
+In the Blockbuster Video (DVD) days, minimum guarantees could be several million dollars for even mediocre horror films with C list cast.
 But that all changed with the evolution of VOD.

-Heck, even the films getting million dollar payouts probably cost $10-15 million to make.
+Heck, even the films getting million-dollar payouts probably cost $10-15 million to make.
 So it’s probably not a total win for those filmmakers either.
 And that’s always the conundrum.

 Don’t Just Focus On Your MG

-The decision should come from the reputation of the sales agents, and how you personally feel they will handle your film.
+The decision should come from the reputation of the sales agents and how you personally feel they will handle your film.
 Do they return your emails promptly?
 Can you get them on the phone?
 What do other Producers say about them as a company?
-These should be questions you’re asking yourself, and also asking others.
+These should be questions you’re asking yourself and also asking others.

-Don’t limit your film by saying “I’ll only accept a $100k minimum guarantee.”
+Don’t limit your film by saying, “I will only accept a $100k minimum guarantee.”
 A horror filmmaker approached me once on a film where he said those exact words.
-Our offer was more in the 10k range, to show we had skin in the game.
+Our offer was more in the 10k range to show we had skin in the game.
 I told him, “No problem.
 Shop it around, and come back if you don’t get that.”
 He came back about one year later.
-So now the film was older and less fresh, and as a result the offer was smaller.
+By that time, the film was older, less fresh, and a harder sell.